carrielaben-da/daml/docs/source/json-api/index.rst

 Start a Daml Ledger
 ===================

-You can run the JSON API alongside any ledger exposing the gRPC Ledger API you want.
-If you don't have an existing ledger, you can start an in-memory sandbox:
+You can run the JSON API alongside any ledger exposing the gRPC Ledger API.
+If you don't have an existing ledger, you can start one in an in-memory sandbox:

 .. code-block:: shell